Langton49/workingWithPrimes/README.md

 **Returns**:<br>
  This function doesn't return any value; it generates and displays a graph.

+## Contributing

+If you wish to change or add something to the module you are welcome to.
+Just fork the repository, make your changes, create a pull request and wait for approval.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](workingWithPrimes/LICENSE.txt) file for details.